Queensland State Government Waste Disposal Levy

 The Queensland State Government introduced a Waste Disposal Levy (Waste Levy) on 1 July 2019.

 The Waste Levy underpins the Waste Management and Resource Recovery Strategy developed by the Queensland Government.
 The strategy seeks to minimise waste being sent to landfills and encourage increased recycling.

 The Waste Levy is payable by the City on all waste disposed to landfill.
 We recover the cost of the Waste Levy from customers.

 |Regulated waste: Category 2

 Learn more about Waste disposal fees and where concessions apply.

-Residents can actively work towards reducing their potential impact of the levy by avoiding or minimising their waste sent to landfill.
-Some of the ways that residents can avoid or minimise waste include avoiding single use items, repairing, and reusing where possible.
+You can actively work towards reducing the potential impact of the Waste Levy by minimising waste placed in your general waste bin, avoiding single use items, and repairing, reusing and recycling.

-Learn more about our waste and recycling initiatives which can assist you in minimising the impact of the levy.
+Learn more about our waste and recycling initiatives which can assist you in minimising the impact of the Waste Levy.

-A Household Waste and Payment Scheme has been developed for households who also have commercial waste collections to offset the cost of the levy.
+A Household Waste and Payment Scheme has been developed for households who also have commercial waste collections to offset the cost of the Waste Levy.

-You can reduce the cost of the levy by:
+You can reduce the cost of the Waste Levy by: